Jayesh2726/House-Price-Prediction/README.md

-# 🏠 House Price Prediction — Linear Regression & Random Forest
+# 🏠 House Price Prediction — Linear Regression

 ## 📌 Project Overview

 This project focuses on predicting house prices using supervised machine learning techniques.
-We start with **Linear Regression** as the baseline model and later improve the model performance using **RandomForestRegressor** and **Grid Search CV** for hyperparameter tuning.
+We use  **Linear Regression** as the baseline model.

 ---